Interbotix/kinematics_from_description/README.md

 You can use rosdep or the setup file to install the required dependencies.

-Note that this package is only compatible with Python3.
+Note that this package is only compatible with  ROS Noetic and Python3.

 ## Usage